acmcsufoss/acm-server/docs/Nix Packaging.md

 want to expose to the user.
 This is done by setting a new attribute set inside `options`.

+> [!NOTE]
-> **Note**: the `options` attribute is a special attribute that is used to
+> The `options` attribute is a special attribute that is used to declare
-> declare options, while the `config` attribute is used to read and write
+> options, while the `config` attribute is used to read and write configuration
-> configuration values.
+> values.

+> [!NOTE]
-> **Note**: [I](https://github.com/diamondburned) strongly advise to use GitHub
+> [Diamond](https://github.com/diamondburned) strongly advises to use GitHub
 > Copilot to write the options below.
-I don't really remember all the functions
+She doesn't really remember all the
-> that I should be using, so I just use Copilot to write most of it.
+> functions that she should be using, so she uses Copilot to write them for
+> her.

+> [!NOTE]
-> **Note**: we'll be using the term "attribute" and "attribute set" a lot.
-An
+> We'll be using the term "attribute" and "attribute set" a lot.
+An "attribute
-> "attribute set" is like a JSON object, while an "attribute" is like a JSON
+> set" is like a JSON object, while an "attribute" is like a JSON field within
-> field within an object.
+> an object.

 ```nix
 { config, lib, pkgs, ... }: